istio/istio.io/content/en/docs/setup/upgrade/notice/index.md

 model, improve Mixer's performance in Kubernetes deployments, and improve reliability in various Kubernetes environments.

 Istio now captures all ports by default.
+If your services listen on `127.0.0.1`, you probably don't specify container ports due to the following reasons:

+- To avoid exposing your service.
+- To intentionally bypass Envoy.

-Thus, services can't bypass the Envoy proxies even if they previously did.
-If your services listen on `127.0.0.1` to avoid exposure or to intentionally bypass Envoy to improve performance, you must opt out of port capturing with the `traffic.sidecar.istio.io/excludeInboundPorts` option.
+If that is the case, you must opt out of port capturing with the `traffic.sidecar.istio.io/excludeInboundPorts` option.

 Protocol sniffing is now enabled by default.
 Disable port sniffing with the `--set pilot.enableProtocolSniffing=false` option when you upgrade to get the previous behavior.

 To specify a hostname in multiple namespaces, you must select a single host using a [`Sidecar` resource](/docs/reference/config/networking/v1alpha3/sidecar/).